On $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case: Introduction

 \begin{enumerate} \item We call the functor $\calH$ (resp. $\mathrm{H}$) the Simpson correspondence (resp. the decompleted Simpson correspondence).
 Furthermore, we can upgrade $\calH$ so that it maps to a category of representations equipped with Higgs fields.

-\item We call the functor $\crh$ (resp. $\rrh$) the Riemann-Hilbert correspondence (resp. the decompleted Riemann-Hilbert correspondence).
-Furthermore, we can upgrade $\crh$ so that it maps to a category of representations equipped with integrable connections.
+\item We call the functor $\crh$ (resp. $\rrh$) the Riemann--Hilbert correspondence (resp. the decompleted Riemann--Hilbert correspondence).
+Furthermore, we can upgrade $\crh$ so that it maps to a category of representations equipped with filtrations and integrable connections satisfying Griffiths transversality.

 \item Let $i: K \into L$ be the continuous embedding as in Notation \ref{notakl}.
 All the functors $\calH, H, \crh, \rrh$ (as well as the upgraded versions) satisfy natural \emph{base change properties} with respect to $i$.
 For a quick example (the other cases are similar), let $ W\in \rep_{G_K}(C)$, then we have